-SUBJECT NAME & COURSE NUMBER:

-Date:

-Cross-listed Subject Name & Course Number (if applicable)

-1. Student Learning Outcomes.
-List each course objective exactly as it appears in the course outline of record and explain how each objective will be adapted in the online delivery format.
+SUBJECT NAME & COURSE NUMBER: Date: Cross-listed Subject Name & Course Number (if a applicable) Student Learning Outcomes.
+List each cool outline of record and explain how each object. urse objective exactly as it appears in the course live will be adapted in the online delivery format.
 Student Learning Outcomes Online adaptation: activities, enhanced lecture materials, discussions, etc. For each objective, please be specific.
 Refer to 2A and 2B for suggestions.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.
 Click here to enter text.

-2. METHODS OF INSTRUCTION: INSTRUCTOR/STUDENT CONTACT.

-A. INFORMATION DELIVERY

-- Procedural Announcements

-- Course Materials/Modules

-- Personalized Audio/Video Content

-- Online Video

-- Internet Resources

-- Library/Database Resources

-- Electronic Databases

-- Webcasts or other video content

-- Podcasts or other audio content

-- Webinars

-- Discussion Forums

-- Other (please explain):

-B. REGULAR AND SUBSTANTIVE CONTACT

-Reactive and Observational Announcements

-Chat Rooms

-E-mail

-Instant messaging

-Private Messages

-Responding to Bulletin Board/Public Message Forum

-Responding to Discussion boards

-E-Conferencing/Video Conferencing

-Timely Webcasts or other video content

-Timely Podcasts or other video content

-Other (please explain):

-- C. HYBRID/IN-PERSON CONTACT (if appropriate)

-- Personal Orientation Sessions

-- In-Person Group Meetings

-- In-Person Review Sessions

-- In-Person Examinations

-- Other (please explain):

-If webcasts, podcasts, or any audio/video content boxes are checked, explain how they will be made accessible and section 508 compliant.

-Comments:
+Procedural Announcements Course Materials/Modules Personalized Audio/Video Content Online Video Internet Resources Library/Database Resources Electronic Databases Webcasts or other video content Podcasts or other audio content Webinars Discussion Forums Other (please explain): B. REGULAR AND SUBSTANTIVE CONTACT Reactive and Observational Annou Chat Rooms E-mail Instant messaging Private Messages Responding to Bulletin Board/Pub Responding to Discussion boards E-Conferencing/Video Conferencin Timely Webcasts or other video co Other (please explain): lic Message Forum ng ontent

+Total Hours
-Online courses must have regular and substantive instructor/student contact and interaction initiated by the instructor.
-This includes but is not limited to examples that are listed under 3.B. above and/or (a) themed discussions/interactions between instructor and students, (b) interactive assignments between instructor and student, and (c) instructor feedback and communication of course progress to students.

-After reading the statement above, is there any reason that regular and substantive contact cannot be maintained?
-Yes No
+C. HYBRID/IN-PERSON CONTACT (if appropriate) Personal Orientation Sessions In-Person Group Meetings In-Person Review Sessions In-Person Examinations Other (please explain): If webcasts, podcasts, or any audio/video content boxes are compared accessible and section 508 compliant. hecked, ex plain how th ey will be Comments: Online courses must have regular and substantive instructor/sinitiated by the instructor.
+This includes but is not limited to e above and/or (a) themed discussions/interactions between instructor and student, and communication of course progress to students. xamples th structor and at are listed I students, (l under 3.B. o) After reading the statement above, is there any reason that regular and substantive contact cannot be maintained?
+Yes \square No \square If yes, briefly explain the problem and how that problem is face class.
 If yes, briefly explain the problem and how that problem is resolved in the regular face-to-face class.
 Note: It is the instructor's responsibility to ensure that all course materials including, but not limited to, webcasts, podcasts, audio, and video, are made accessible and section 508 compliant.

-3. HOURS FOR CONTENT DELIVERY AND INTERACTION.

-Please show the approximate hours anticipated for student activities that take place to fulfill the requirements of "in-class" time as indicated on the course outline of record.
-For example, a 3 unit/3 hour lecture course has 51 hours of "in-class" time.
-Activities can include reading lesson module, quizzes and exams, participation and discussion forums, or mandatory face-to-face meetings (hybrid only).
-Activities DO NOT include activities which would normally be expected as homework such as reading the text and preparing and studying for exams.

-Online Face-to- Face hours (for hybrid Total Hours per
+HOURS FOR CONTENT DELIVERY AND INTERACTION.
+Please show the approximate hours anticipated for student ac requirements of "in-class" time as indicated on the course out unit/3 hour lecture course has 51 hours of "in-class" time.
+Ac module, quizzes and exams, participation and discussion forum meetings (hybrid only).
+Activities DO NOT include activities whas homework such as reading the text and preparing and students. line of reco tivities can ms, or man nich would i rd.
+For exam include read datory face-t normally be iple, a 3 ing lesson to-face Activity Online hours Face-to- Face hours (for hybrid only) Total Hours per Semester

-Activity hours only) Semester

-Total Hours